core-wg/conditional-attributes/draft-ietf-core-conditional-attributes.md

 This appendix provides some examples of the use of Conditional Attributes.

-Note: For brevity the only the method or response code is shown in the header field.
+Note: For brevity only the method or response code is shown in the header field.

 Minimum Period (c.pmin) example
 --------------------------